-My career started in the UK in 2005 and through a desire to explore the world in 2008, I found myself in Perth and have lived here ever since.
-In 2014, I joined EY to lead our Perth campus recruitment efforts and am delighted to have moved into the Oceania Diversity and Inclusiveness Recruitment Lead role in October 2017.
+My career started in the UK in 2005 and through a desire to explore the world in 2008, I found myself in Perth, Australia and have lived here ever since.
+In 2014 I joined EY to lead our Perth campus recruitment efforts and am delighted to have moved into the Oceania Diversity and Inclusiveness Recruitment Lead role in October 2017.
 Through this newly created position, I have a number of initiatives underway but EY Reconnect is a true passion of mine!

-Through the connections we have as a highly integrated global organisation, it has been great to be able to leverage the experience of EY colleagues running similar programs and be able to bring this program to Oceania.
-Although I personally have not had a career break, many of my friends and family have and I am humbled to be able to offer this program to re-engage so many highly skilled women who can bring new ideas and perspectives to us.
+Through the connections we have as a highly integrated global organisation, it was great to be able to leverage the experience of EY colleagues in the UK who developed a similar program and be able to bring this program to Oceania.
+Although I personally have not had a career break, many of my friends and family have and so it is so exciting to be able to offer this program to re-engage so many highly skilled women who can bring new ideas and perspectives to us.

 To assist you, we wanted to run through some of queries we expect you may have about the program.

-EY Reconnect gives you the opportunity to return to the workforce as part of a cohort - you will all start together as a small group in either Perth or Sydney and will attend the same induction day.
+EY Reconnect gives you the opportunity to return to the workforce as part of a cohort, you will all start together as a small group in your local office and will attend the same induction day.
 From day one you will be part of a group, going through the same process, supporting each other and sharing the struggles you may experience re-balancing your work/ life commitments and getting back into a routine.